Feminist art movement: 1960–1970

 Women artists, motivated by feminist theory and the feminist movement, began the feminist art movement in the 1970s.
 Feminist art represented a shift away from modernism, where art made by women was put in a different class to works made by men.
 The movement cultivated a new feminist consciousness, a "freedom to respond to life...
 [Unimpeded] by traditional male mainstream."
 Or, as Griselda Pollock and Rozsika Parker put it—a separation of Art with a capital "A" from art made by women produced a "feminine stereotype".
-The Dinner Party by Judy Chicago, an art installation symbolically representing women’s history, is widely considered the first epic feminist artwork.
+The Dinner Party by Chicago, an art installation symbolically representing women's history, is widely considered the first epic feminist artwork which was very significant in Feminist art.
+There are 39 elaborate place settings on a triangular table for 39 mythical and historical famous women.
+And each place setting includes a hand-painted china plate, ceramic cutlery and chalice, and a napkin with an embroidered gold edge.
+And the goal of the artwork was "end the ongoing cycle of omission in which women were written out of the historical record."
+Moreover, Chicago said she was "scared to death of what I'd unleashed," however, she was also "I had watched a lot of young women come up with me through graduate school only to disappear, and I wanted to do something about it."

 This demand for equality in representation was codified in the Art Workers' Coalition's (AWC) Statement of Demands, which was developed in 1969 and published in definitive form in March 1970.
 The AWC was set up to defend the rights of artists and force museums and galleries to reform their practices.
 While the coalition sprung up as a protest movement following Greek kinetic sculptor Panagiotis "Takis" Vassilakis's physical removal of his work Tele-Sculpture(1960) from a 1969 exhibition at the Museum of Modern Art, New York, it quickly issued a broad list of demands to 'art museums in general'.